fiscafusca/cloud_simulator/README.md

+# Cloud Simulator
-# CS441 - Engineering of Distributed Objects for Cloud Computing: homework 1
+### CS441 - Engineering of Distributed Objects for Cloud Computing: homework 1
-### Giorgia Fiscaletti, UIN: 669755907
+#### Giorgia Fiscaletti, University of Illinois at Chicago

 ## Introduction